devvrath123/neuralnetworksfromscratch/README.md

 ## Confusion Matrices on the test sets

-The percentages in the diagonals can be averaged to find the final test accuracy
+The percentages in the diagonal can be averaged to find the final test accuracy

 For MNIST:
 - MiniBatch Gradient Descent